Michael-Equi/ROV_Test_Bench/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system (travis CI)

 ### Break down into end to end tests